Bayesian Calibration of the Crossterms Eigenvolume HRG Model: Integrating Lattice QCD and Experimental Data: Analysis Methodology: Bayesian Approach

+where $y_m(\theta)$ denotes the model predictions for parameter set $\theta$ and $y_e$ the corresponding experimental or LQCD data \textit{(All lattice and yield observables are scaled by their respective central values prior to entering the likelihood, rendering them dimensionless while preserving relative uncertainties; the effective weighting of the datasets is therefore governed by their covariance matrices rather than by absolute numerical scales)}.
+The total covariance matrix $\Sigma_t$ incorporates both the experimental/LQCD uncertainties and the emulator interpolation error.
+For each dataset, the GP predictive covariance is reconstructed by transforming the emulator variance from principal-component space back into observable space, after which the \textit{full GP covariance matrix} is added to the corresponding data--covariance matrix ($\Sigma_{\mathrm{lqcd}}$ or $\Sigma_{\mathrm{exp}}$), following Ref.~\cite{Bernhard:2018hnz}.
+We also include the additional calibration--uncertainty term $\sigma^{y}_{m}$ introduced in Ref.~\cite{Bernhard:2018hnz}, which accounts for the ``uncertainty of the uncertainty.''

-The joint likelihood function for simultaneous calibration of multiple data sets—such as in our case, combining experimental and LQCD data—can be written as the product of the individual likelihoods~\cite{Bernhard:2018hnz}:
+The joint likelihood for the simultaneous calibration of multiple datasets—in our case, LQCD observables and experimental hadron yields—can be written as the product of the individual likelihoods~\cite{Bernhard:2018hnz}:

-It should be noted that in this joint calibration of LQCD observables and hadron yields, the two likelihoods have inherently different scales and sources of uncertainty.
-Therefore, we omit the additional calibration uncertainty term $\sigma^y_m$, as a single unified value would not be appropriate across both datasets.
+In the joint analysis, the lattice and yield likelihoods are characterized by distinct scales and uncertainty structures.
+We therefore omit the additional calibration-uncertainty term $\sigma^{y}_{m}$ in the combined fit, as a single shared parameter would not be well defined across the two datasets and could lead to an imbalanced weighting of their respective contributions to the joint likelihood.

-We sample the posterior distribution using the affine-invariant ensemble MCMC sampler~\cite{ForemanMackey2013}, implemented via the \texttt{emcee} package.
-The chains were initialized with \( \mathcal{O}(10^4)\) burn-in samples, discarded after equilibration, followed by \( \mathcal{O}(10^5)\) production samples used to extract the posteriors.
-To accelerate convergence, the burn-in was carried out in two phases.
-The degree of convergence was assessed using the Gelman--Rubin statistic \( \hat{R} \)~\cite{Gelman:1992zz}, ensuring \( \hat{R} \approx 1 \) for all parameters.
-Trace plots were also examined to confirm proper mixing and stability.
+For all calibrations, we sample the posterior distribution using the affine-invariant ensemble Markov Chain Monte Carlo (MCMC) sampler~\cite{ForemanMackey2013}, as implemented in the \texttt{emcee} package.
+An initial burn-in phase of $\mathcal{O}(10^{5})$ steps is discarded after equilibration, followed by $\mathcal{O}(10^{6})$ production samples used for posterior estimation.
+To improve convergence, the burn-in procedure is performed in two stages.

+Convergence is assessed using both the rank-normalized and split potential scale reduction statistics~\cite{Vehtari:2021ysn}, with $\hat R_{\mathrm{rn}}$ and $\hat R_{\mathrm{split}} \approx 1$ for all parameters.
+The bulk effective sample size satisfies $\mathrm{ESS}_{\mathrm{bulk}} > 400$, as recommended in Ref.~\cite{Vehtari:2021ysn}.
+In addition, the autocorrelation-based effective sample size~\cite{GoodmanWeare2010} exceeds $\mathrm{ESS}_{\mathrm{int}} \gtrsim 1300$, ensuring reliable posterior estimation with Monte Carlo uncertainties remaining at the few-percent level.

+All corner plots shown in this work are constructed from the converged post–burn-in ensemble.
+The marginalized 1D and 2D posteriors, their credible intervals contours, and all MAP values and summary statistics are computed from this converged ensemble.
 The full analysis code is available in Ref.~\cite{HepBayes:2023}.